PauseAI/pauseai-website/src/posts/xrisk.md

 - [Hack into other computers](/cybersecurity-risks), including all smartphones, laptops, server parks, etc. It could use the sensors of these devices as its eyes and ears, having digital senses everywhere.
 - Manipulate people through fake messages, e-mails, bank transfers, videos or phone calls.
 Humans could become the AI's limbs, without even knowing it.
 - Directly control devices connected to the internet, like cars, planes, robotized (autonomous) weapons or even nuclear weapons.
-- Design a novel bioweapon using protein folding (which AI is also [already very good at](https://alphafold.ebi.ac.uk/)) and order it to be printed in a lab.
+- Design a novel bioweapon, e.g. by combining viral strands or by using [protein folding](https://alphafold.ebi.ac.uk) and order it to be printed in a lab.

 ## From an evolutionary perspective